I2Tunimib/I2T-docs/docs/user-manual/discover-services/reconcilers.md

 ---

+## Text Annotation: NER (GateNLP)

+Annotates text cells with named entity spans using a GateNLP-based annotator.
+Returns W3C _TextPositionSelector_ annotations (character offsets) for each entity mention found in the cell text, and links entities to Wikidata candidates.

+---

 ## Linking: Wikidata (Alligator)

 A general purpose reconciliation service using Alligator to match mentions to Wikidata entities.
 It enriches _body cells_ (mentions) with Wikidata IDs, labels, descriptions, and types, and enriches _header cells_ (schema) with types and properties.